featured article thumbnail push technology

 How do I handle user token updates in Firebase Cloud Messaging (FCM)?

 Firebase handles all user token updates for you.
 Even so, it’s a best practice to store any token updates on your server when Firebase generates a new one.
-This ensures your system sends notifications to the right device.
+This ensures your system sends notifications to the right device and helps maintain a log of token changes for better tracking and configuration management.

 Is there a limit to the number of notifications I can send through Firebase Cloud Messaging?

 No. You can send as many notifications as you’d like, although too many will overwhelm your users and lead to more unsubscribes.
-Firebase limits payloads to 4KB, though, so keep your messages lightweight to avoid errors or delays.
+Firebase limits payloads to 4KB, though, so keep your messages lightweight to avoid errors or delays in handling the data.